oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Mandatory digest computation of the revealed claim values by the Verifier

-ToDo: add text explaining mechanisms that should be adopted to ensure that verifiers validate the claim values received in Holder-Selected Disclosures JWT by calculating the digests of those values and comparing them with the digests in the SD-JWT:
+ToDo: add text explaining mechanisms that should be adopted to ensure that verifiers validate the claim values received in HS-Disclosures JWT by calculating the digests of those values and comparing them with the digests in the SD-JWT:
   - create a test suite that forces digest computation by the Verifiers, and includes negative test cases in test vectors